carlhako/weatherfeed/README.md

 <BR>

 TCP<BR>

+To get a all the detailed forecast in JSON.

 forecastdetailed/qld/townsville

 TCP requests have the ability to return a single value from within the json object.
-This allows an arduino to fetch a single value without processing the json. example request for tomorrows forecast.
+This allows an arduino to fetch a single value without processing the json.

-forecast/qld/townsville/forecast_0
+example request for todays date forecastDetailed/qld/townsville/rainfall/dates/0

+this will return the chance of any rain at 1pm today. forecastDetailed/qld/townsville/rainfall/data/0/Chance of any rain/1:00 PM

+fetch tomorrows max temperature forecast/qld/townsville/max_1

 To Do
 --------